remiduval/moderncollab/content/worksmart-getting-started.md

 **Withdraw consent and deletion of data**

 As a user, you have the right to withdraw consent for us to collect, process and store User or Functional data.
-If this is your intention, you will need to uninstall the Work Smart app.
+If this is your intention, you will need to uninstall the Teach me Office 365 app.
 Upon install any stored data will automatically be deleted after a maximum period of 12 months.
 If you wish that your data be deleted sooner, please contact us.

 **Lodge a complaint**